collective/collective.revisionmanager/README.rst

 collective.revisionmanager
 ==============================================================================

-collective.revisionmanager is a Plone Add-On that lets you manage Products.CMFEditions histories.
+collective.revisionmanager is a Plone add-on that lets you manage Products.CMFEditions histories.

 Features
 --------